httpland/headers-utils/README.md

 ## filterHeadersKeys

-Returns a new `Headers` with all entries of the given headers except the ones that have a key(header name or field name) that does not match the given predicate.
+Returns a new `Headers` with all entries of the given headers except the ones that have a key(field name) that does not match the given predicate.

 ```ts
 import { filterHeadersKeys } from "https://deno.land/x/headers_utils@$VERSION/filter_keys.ts";